grahamwwilson/CascadeAnalysis/README.md

 the output files for each process together, when making histos_SM.root.
 The latest iteration is respin.sh that runs everything.

+Now respin.sh has two optional command line arguments.
+For example
+./respin.sh 5.0 3.0
+will rerun with the electron pT threshold at 5 GeV, and the muon pT threshold at 3 GeV

 ## ROOT plotting macro
 An example ROOT plotting macro is provided ("DiPlotXP.C").
 It assumes that you have all the needed root files available locally - these